atnwalk/testbed/README.md

 # check the current ACL config
 sudo getfacl /home/rocky

-# allow your current group to rwx /home/rocky and subdirs (your user can create files)
+# allow your current group to rwx /home/rocky and subdirs so that your user can read, modify, and delete files
 sudo setfacl --recursive --modify default:group:$(id -g):rwx,group:$(id -g):rwx /home/rocky

-# allow the rocky user to write to files that are owned by anyone else (including files created by your current user)
+# allow the rocky user to read, modify, and delete files that are owned by anyone else,
+# which includes files created by your current user
 sudo setfacl --recursive --modify default:user:rocky:rwx,user:rocky:rwx /home/rocky

 # check that the command worked as expected by running